 (c) the person does not prove that the person had a reasonable excuse for the current contravention; and

-(d) either of the following applies —

-(i) a court has not previously determined that the person has, without reasonable excuse, contravened the primary order;

-(ii) a court has previously determined that the person has, without reasonable excuse, contravened the primary order but the court dealing with the current contravention is satisfied that it is more appropriate for that contravention to be dealt with under this Subdivision,
+(d) either subsection (1a) or (1b) applies,

 and, if the primary order is an order for the maintenance of a child, this Subdivision applies irrespective of the period since the current contravention occurred.

+(1a) For the purposes of subsection (1)(d), this subsection applies if no court has previously —

+(a) made an order imposing a sanction or taking an action in respect of a contravention by the person of the primary order; or

+(b) under section 205H(1)(c), adjourned proceedings in respect of a contravention by the person of the primary order.

+(1b) For the purposes of subsection (1)(d), this subsection applies if —

+(a) a court has previously —

+(i) made an order imposing a sanction or taking an action in respect of a contravention by the person of the primary order; or

+(ii) under section 205H(1)(c), adjourned proceedings in respect of a contravention by the person of the primary order;

+and

+(b) the court, in dealing with the current contravention, is satisfied that it is more appropriate for that contravention to be dealt with under this Subdivision.

-(2) This Subdivision does not apply if, in circumstances mentioned in subsection (1)(d)(i), the court dealing with the current contravention is satisfied that the person who contravened the primary order has behaved in a way that showed a serious disregard for the person’s obligations under the primary order.
+(2) This Subdivision does not apply if, in circumstances mentioned in subsection (1a), the court dealing with the current contravention is satisfied that the person who contravened the primary order has behaved in a way that showed a serious disregard for the person’s obligations under the primary order.

 [Section 205G inserted by No. 25 of 2002 s.
-12.]
+12; amended by No. 35 of 2006 s.
+25.]

 205H.
 Powers of court — FLA s.
 70NG